Go back

 FAQ

-Hemp is legal in Georgia under the Georgia Hemp Farming Act.
+Yes, hemp is legal in Georgia under state regulations.

-Check for third-party lab testing results and proper labeling.
+Look for lab testing results and proper labeling.

 Yes, you must be at least 18 years old to purchase hemp products.